 1. Get Moving

 Exercise leads to a release of chemicals in our brains called endorphins that are associated with a “feel good” effect.
 Multiple studies have linked exercise with a reduction in anxiety and depression.
+Staying limber and flexible is key to retaining your independence.
+(See our post How to Become Flexible: Easy Exercises to Keep You Limber and Independent.)

 2. Be Social